ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/custom_metrics/custom_metrics.rst

       "weight": "{weight}" //optional and only needed for average }

-Here is a notional example that keeps track of how many tasks have been closed.
+THe following is a notional example that keeps track of how many tasks have been closed.
 The query below will add two to the ``tasksCompleted`` metric *and* will return the updated value of the metric:

 .. code::